 Souvenir Commemorative Button Contest

-The 30th annual Bristol 4th of July Committee's Commemorative Button Contest has concluded.
+The 31st annual Bristol 4th of July Committee's Commemorative Button Contest has concluded.
 The contest is open to all Bristol students in grades K- 12 and is divided into 3 sections according to school grade - K-5, 6-8 and 9-12.
 The 4th of July Committee is proud to announce the winners.

-Those are the 3 category winners and the overall winner (drum roll please) is the entry submitted by Luke Daniel for the second consecutive year.
-His drawing will appear on the 236th Celebration's Commemorative Button.
+Those are the 3 category winners and the overall winner (drum roll please) is the entry submitted by Evan Daniel.
+His drawing will appear on the 237th Celebration's Commemorative Button.

 The 4th of July Committee thanks all the students who entered the contest and congratulates the three winners.
 Parade spectators have a chance to congratulate the winners, also, as they will have a place of honor in the parade on July 4,2022.